 - 2.1 With low rates of interest for deposited reserves the Council has recognised that land and property can generate a return on capital with the additional potential of capital and rental growth in the longer term.
 Retention of income producing properties and acquisition of carefully selected investment purchases has therefore become an important element of the Council's investment opportunity strategy.
-In line with this at its meeting of 3 February 2015, the Cabinet considered a report on the Council's Budget Spending Plans 2015-16 and resolved that "a new Investment Opportunities Reserve of £824,000 is created" (Paragraph 6.10).
-The potential for land and property investment purchases are not, however, restricted to the sum available from this reserve - 2.2 This report sets out the considerations that need to be made, and the procedures to be followed, with regard to future property investment and retention.
-The strategy aims to provide consistency of approach and transparency to the decision making process. - 2.3 In addition to providing guidance for the purchase of new investment properties and land, this strategy also provides guidance regarding the retention of existing income producing property assets, and generation of income through land and property development and other property transactions and initiatives.
+In line with this at its meeting of 3 February 2015, the Cabinet considered a report on the Council's Budget Spending Plans 2015-16 and resolved that "a new Investment Opportunities Reserve is created" (Paragraph 6.10).
+This now stands at £2,118,500 following Cabinet in February 2016 agreeing to add £1,296,400 to the fund.
+The potential for land and property investment purchases are not, however, restricted to the sum available from this reserve. - 2.2 This report sets out the considerations that need to be made, and the procedures to be followed, with regard to future property investment and retention.
+The strategy aims to provide consistency of approach and transparency to the decision making process.